Law #4: The Easy Way Out Usually Leads Back In

 Did we get led back into the problems in the case of the urgent file?
 What about in the case of declining agricultural output levels?

-Pushing harder on solutions because they are familiar, while fundamental problems persist or worsen, often not only leads us right back to where we had started, but puts us in a situation worse than before.
+Pushing harder on solutions because they are familiar, while fundamental problems persist or worsen, often not only leads us right back to where we had started but puts us in a situation worse than before.

-The longer subsistence farmers had persisted with familiar solutions to correct declining levels of agricultural outputs, and while at first, it showed improvements to output levels but then got progressively worse with time, the more their children and their men would choose to leave the villages they come from to look for greener pastures elsewhere usually at towns and cities.
-This meant it now lead to their lands being subject to degradation as a result of disuse and land use changes that did not involve agriculture.
+The longer subsistence farmers persisted with familiar solutions to correct declining levels of agricultural outputs, and while at first, it showed improvements to output levels but then got progressively worse with time, the more their children and their men would choose to leave the villages they come from to look for greener pastures elsewhere usually at towns and cities.
+This meant it now led to their lands being subject to degradation as a result of disuse and land use changes that did not involve agriculture.
 What does increased land degradation do to agriculture output levels.
 Did you say, they lowered?

-You are right.
+You are right!

 The more farmers struggled to feed themselves and their families on the amounts of food they produced on their farms, the more farmers struggled to survive.
 Farming in the country happens once a year.
 When it rains.
-During the months, where there were no rains (which was from April to December, the lands stay unattended and abandoned.
+During the months, where there were no rains (from April to December, the lands stay unattended and abandoned.
 Trees and plants go through a process similar to hibernation called dormancy, and that’s what keeps them alive during the winter.
 Dormancy is like hibernation in that everything within the plant slows down.
-Metabolism, energy consumption, growth and so on.
+Metabolism, energy consumption, growth, and so on.
 The first part of dormancy is when trees lose their leaves.
 The soil increasingly loses its ability to retain nutrients in the soil and as the weather gets warmer and drier the soil loses its moisture and the activities that generate humus (humus is formed by the decomposing action of soil microorganisms (e.g., bacteria and fungi), which break down animal and vegetable material into elements that can be used by growing plant ) disappear.
-In the next rains, the loose soils wash away much quicker and the soils degrades even further.
+In the next rains, the loose soils wash away much quicker and the soils degrade even further.

 To encourage farmers to keep working on the lands when the rains return, the government would provide farmers with grants and financial aid as well as startup seeds which the farmers did not have to buy themselves.
 They were provided for.
-Sometimes, rather than use the seeds to grow plants that would generate the next harvest, farmers can even use them to feed the family till part or all of the way, until the next planting season arrives and they are provided with another round of startup seeds.
+Sometimes, rather than use the seeds to grow plants that would generate the next harvest, farmers use them to feed the family till part or all of the way, until the next planting season arrives and they are provided with another round of startup seeds.

-This of course, had meant it made it increasingly harder for politicians to pad greater allocations of resources to farmers by the next polls.
+This, of course, had meant it made it increasingly harder for politicians to pad greater allocations of resources to farmers by the next polls.

 Had the problem returned.
 Yes,